Measuring marketing performance

 Attribution models

-- Last click: Gives 100% of the credit to the last click event of the buyer before they purchase.
+Last click | Gives 100% of attribution credit to the last channel the customer clicked before making a purchase. |

-- First click: Gives 100% credit to the first click event of the buyer before they purchase.
+First click | Gives 100% of attribution credit to the first channel that the customer clicked before making a purchase. |

 The following reports can display data based on these attribution models: